Butcher Blocks and Wood Cutting Boards: The Best Natural Methods for Care and Cleaning

 Regular Maintenance

-Depending on how heavily your butcher block is used, a weekly or biweekly treatment with oil should be applied.
-Use a food-grade mineral oil, beeswax, or a professionally formulated conditioner like Boos butcher block cream, available on Amazon.
+Depending on how heavily your butcher block is used, a weekly or biweekly treatment with oil is recommended.

-After cleaning, rub the oil in liberally, going with the wood grain.
+After cleaning and drying, rub mineral oil in liberally, going with the wood grain.
 Keep applying until the wood won’t absorb any more oil.

 Wipe off any excess and allow the oil to soak in overnight, then buff along the grain with a soft, clean cloth before using the board again.